 Historic Rail Trail

 Coast & Beach

 Goldfields & Mining

-Mount Solitary walking track is a 34km, grade 5 Circuit hike located in the Blue Mountains National Park, NSW.
+Mount Solitary walking track is a 34km, grade 5 circuit hike, located in the Blue Mountains National Park, New South Wales.
 The hike should take approximately 3 days to complete.

 For a chance to go wild for 3 days, pack your hiking boots and head for Mount Solitary walking track.
 A challenging track to enchant experienced bushwalkers, it passes through cool temperate rainforest, mountain heath, and tall Eucapytus forest.

 Starting at Katoomba Falls Kiosk, descend Furber Steps to Federal Pass and walk the track where a horse-drawn tramway once ran.
 Day 1 covers 7km, passing by picturesque tree ferns and mountain blue gums.
 After 4.5hrs you’ll be refilling your water and pitching a tent at Ruined Castle campground amid the mining ruins from 1882.
 Take a short walk to the rock formation know as Ruined Castle and watch the sun set over the cliffs with deep shadows engulfing the Jamison Valley.